 On his way out, Holden sees another "fuck you" written in red crayon on the wall.
 He takes this as proof that there's nothing really peaceful or sacred around.
 If he were buried, for example, somebody would probably write "fuck you" on his tombstone.

 Holden heads to the bathroom and sort of passes out as he's leaving.
-But after that, he says, he feels just dandy.
+Somehow, he feels better after this.

 When Phoebe finally gets there, she's late, wearing his red hunting hat, and dragging a huge suitcase along behind her.
 She informs Holden that she's running away with him.

-Holden, feeling dizzy again, tells her she can't.
-They argue for a bit until he yells at her to "shut up" and she starts crying.
+No way.
+That is not part of the plan.
+They argue for a while until he yells at her to "shut up" and she starts crying.

-Finally, Holden tells her to get up off the steps (they're still outside the museum) and come with him.
-She won't, so he takes the suitcase and checks it inside.
-He wants to walk her back to school, but she's having none of it.
+Finally, Holden tries to walk her back to school, but she's having none of it.
 All she does is take off his hunting hat and chuck it in his face.

 She refuses to go back to school and tells him (for the first time in her life, Holden says) to shut up.

-Holden gives a little and says he'll let her skip school if she comes to the zoo with him, but her answer is ambiguous as to whether or not that's sufficient.
-She just runs across the street.
+Okay, fine: he'll let her skip school if she comes to the zoo with him, but her answer is a little ambiguous: she just runs across the street.

-After checking out the sea lions and so forth, they go through a tunnel to get to the carousel, which Holden is happy to see is still playing the same music it did when he was a kid.
+After checking out the sea lions (cute!), they get to the carousel, which Holden is happy to see is still playing the same music it did when he was a kid.

 Though Phoebe says she's "too big," Holden gets her to ride the carousel.
 He tries to give her the rest of her money back after he buys the ticket, but she won't let him.

-She makes him promise he's not going to run away before she gets back on the carousel for another ride.
+Phoebe tries to get him to ride next, but he just wants to watch her.
+She shoves the red hunting hat back on his head, kisses him, and makes him promise he's not going to run away before she gets back on the carousel for another ride.

 Holden sits around in the pouring rain, watching Phoebe ride while everyone else heads in for cover.
 He says he's near crying, that's how happy it makes him to watch Phoebe going around and around on the carousel.